Weng-lab-NIH/USCMD/readme.md

 ### Installing the Pipeline
 You will need to create singularity images for each step.
-First, install singularity, and then go into each step's folder and run build_step\<number\>.bash.
+In each step's folder, there is a file named step\<number\>.def, which is a singularity definition file.
+You can use this file to create that step's singularity file by running the corresponding script named build_step\<number\>.bash.
+This script uses sylab's remote container building service, so you'll have to set up an account for that [here](https://cloud.sylabs.io/builder).
+Of course, you can build the container locally on your own machine if you have sudo permissions on it.

 ### Running the Pipeline
 To run USCMD, you will need the following data: